 DNS web filters need to identify the website that the user is visiting in order to perform content filtering.
 Encryption through DNS over HTTPS has caused many DNS content filtering implementations to fail as they are unable to successfully identify the websites visited.
 Companies that rely on web traffic reports from DNS-based solutions also lose visibility into internal network traffic as a result of this.

 If a DNS web filter is being used to block access to websites that are malicious, distracting, or otherwise high-risk or inappropriate, DoH can be used to bypass internet restriction policies.
-This can pose serious cybersecurity and productivity concerns for businesses that use web filtering to control employee internet access.
+This can pose serious endpoint security, network security, and productivity concerns for businesses that use web filtering to control employee internet access.

 For environments where DoH is disabled by default there is the threat that tech-savvy users can enable DoH to access websites that are blocked as part of the organization’s cybersecurity and acceptable use policies.